-Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Adult care home Basic (aged, blind, and disabled) a 1,091.00 b 546.00 b Disenfranchised (aged and disabled) $^{\circ}$ 1,231.00 b 686.00 b Blind, pending SSI eligibility d Not paying shelter and utilities e 97.00 194.00 Paying shelter and utilities f 146.00 243.00 a.
+Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Adult care home Basic (aged, blind, and disabled) ^a 1,112.00 b 548.00 b Disenfranchised (aged and disabled) 1,277.00 b 713.00 b Blind, pending SSI eligibility ^c Not paying shelter and utilities 97.00 ^d 194 Paying shelter and utilities 146.00 ^e 243 a.
 An additional \$20 income exclusion is allowed.
-In addition, a \$36 personal needs allowance is included in the optional supplementation.
+In addition, a \$46 personal needs allowance is included in the optional supplementation.

 b.
-Couples residing in these living arrangements are treated as individuals one month after entering an adult care home.
+Couples residing in these living arrangements are treated as individuals.